owos02/Linux-Introduction/README.md

 2. Select the USB drive that you want to flash
 3. Finally flash it.

-After those steps you should have a Bootable USB drive.
+After those steps you should have a Bootable USB-Drive.

-Now safely remove the USB drive from your computer.
+Now safely remove the USB-Drive from your computer.
 If Windows asks to format the Drive click **NO**.

 ### Booting into Live-Mode

-You have a bootable USB drive, what's next?
+You have a bootable USB-Drive, what's next?

 You will need to boot into the Live-Mode of the Distribution that you installed.

 There are 2 ways to accomplish that and this depends on what your hardware is.

-When your Computer makes a startup, there is often a logo screen wiith some text in the bottom row.
-You will have to Press the key in that screen.
+When your computer boots, there is often a logo screen with some text in the bottom row.
+You will have to Press the Key in that screen.

 Commonly used Keys for this may be:

 `F1` `F12` `Delete`

 - Option 1: Boot Device Menu

-Some motherboards have a dedicated Boot Device menu where you can select from which Drive to boot.
+Some motherboards have a dedicated "Boot-Device-Menu" where you can select from which drive to boot.

-If that is your method, just select your USB drive and your good to go.
+If that is your method, just select your USB-Drive and your good to go.

--   Option2 2: BIOS boot order
+- Option 2: BIOS boot order

 This one might be a bit more tricky to navigate if you are new to this but it is not as bad as it looks.

-Here are the Steps
+Here are the Steps:

 1. Find the "Boot" Settings
 2. Find the Priority Order